Kong/docs.konghq.com/app/_src/gateway/plugin-development/quickstart.md

     local PLUGIN_NAME = "my-plugin"

     -- Run the tests for each strategy.
 Strategies include "postgres" and "off" --   which represent the deployment topologies for Kong Gateway for _, strategy in helpers.all_strategies() do

       describe(PLUGIN_NAME .. ": [#" .. strategy .. "]", function()

-        local client
+        -- Will be initialized before_each nested test local client

         setup(function()